Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 Evil Emerged

-Adam and Eve disobeyed God’s command not to eat the forbidden fruit.
-Their defiance opened the door for evil to damage the world.
+Adam and Eve disobeyed God’s command not to eat the forbidden fruit, and their defiance opened the door for evil to damage the world.

-The ensuing chaos corrupted every aspect of their personal lives, as well as their habitat.
+The ensuing chaos corrupted every aspect of their personal lives and their habitat.
 Their natures became inherently selfish and sinful.

-These degradations severed their spiritual bond with God and destroyed the soulful unity they initially shared.
+Moreover, these degradations severed their spiritual bond with God and destroyed the soulful unity they initially shared with him and each other.

-As a result, instead of flourishing organically without effort, these relationships would now require constant nurturing but hereafter produce only intermittent satisfaction.
+As a result, instead of flourishing organically without effort, these relationships would thereafter require constant nurturing, but would produce only intermittent satisfaction.

 Mandate Impediments

-While original sin changed Adam and Eve, it did not alter their twofold mandate.
+While original sin changed Adam and Eve, it did not alter God’s twofold mandate for them.

-God still wanted them to produce their own handiwork and populate the earth, although the results would now be imperfect.
+He still wanted them to produce their own handiwork and populate the earth, even though he knew the results would now be imperfect.

-He told them that fulfilling his mandate would be more complex and less satisfying due to the consequences of sin.
+God told them that fulfilling his mandate would now be more complex and less satisfying due to the consequences of sin.

-Eve would yearn for a soulful connection with Adam, but he would largely determine the intimacy level of their relationship.
+Eve would yearn for a soulful connection with Adam, but he would largely determine the level of intimacy in their relationship.
 Childbirth would be painful for her.

 The diminished fertility of the earth would require Adam to toil for subsistence, but his efforts would produce spotty results.

-As the apostle Paul explained, their now selfish natures would prompt them to elevate their individual desires above the other’s needs.
+As the apostle Paul explained, their now selfish natures would prompt them to elevate their own desires above the needs of the other.

 And their personal differences, which they previously accepted and respected without judgment, would become grounds for criticism and prejudice.